dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 Next-generation algorithms and their underlying hardness assumptions are often more complex than traditional algorithms.
-For example, the signature scheme ML-DSA (a.k.a.
-CRYSTALS-Dilithium) that has been selected for standardization by NIST.
+For example, the signature scheme ML-DSA (also known as CRYSTALS-Dilithium) that has been selected for standardization by NIST.
 While the scheme follows the well-known Fiat-Shamir transform to construct the signature scheme, it also relies on rejection sampling that is known to give cache side